kavia-common/noteshare-platform-89298-89307/react_frontend/README.md

 - Signup uses `emailRedirectTo = window.location.origin` by default.
 If you configure `REACT_APP_SITE_URL`, it should align with Supabase Authentication settings.
 - All Supabase credentials are read from env; do not hardcode secrets.
 - If you prefer private storage, disable public bucket and switch the app to use signed URLs for preview/download and adjust RLS accordingly.

+## Troubleshooting note (Supabase SQL policies)
+If you see `ERROR: 42710: policy ... already exists` when running the SQL for policies, it means the policy has already been created.
+This is not a problem unless you need to change the rule.
+In that case, either:
+- Use `CREATE OR REPLACE POLICY` where applicable, or
+- Drop the existing policy first with `DROP POLICY` and then create it again with the new definition.